CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 console.log(`Found ${pulls.data.length} open pull requests`);

-• GitHub Actions automatically injects some environment variables; for a complete list, refer to the official documentation here
+GitHub Actions injects some default environment variables.
+For the full list, please refer to the official documentation.

 actions/github-script@v7